opensim-org/opensim-core/doc/APIGuide.md

 # Writing your own Component {#writingcomponents}
 The main task for Components (as part of a Model) is to generate a System.
-When the underlying System is built all the variables in the system equations appear in the State.
+When the underlying System is built, all the variables in the system of equations appear in the State.
 A Component, therefore, is responsible for adding state variables to the system and providing access to those variables.
 The system can (and typically does) obtain default values for state variables from the Component’s properties.

-#### The responsibility of the Component builder is four fold:
+#### The responsibility of the Component builder is four-fold:
   1. Construct the structural attributes of the component: its properties (serializable attributes), sockets (structural dependencies), inputs (signals it needs) and outputs (signals/values, results) that it will produce.
   2. Finalize data members that are dependent on your properties and add relevant checks to ensure your component is connected properly.
 With a Component finalized and connected, it is time to translate your Component into equations of the System and its variables into the corresponding State.
 Once a system is built, changes to any Component properties and connections will invalidate the System and the System must be rebuilt.
   3. Add the necessary multibody elements to the system, and any other dynamics described as a system of first order ODEs.
 This involves allocating and adding state variables and specifying their time derivatives.